• Skip to primary navigation

 • Casa Calderoni

-However, when it comes to home time remain cautious.
-If you stay within close proximity of EL Jardin then you should be fine to walk back alone.
-If you feel in your gut something鈥檚 not right, get a taxi instead of walking.
+However, when it comes to home time, remain cautious.
+If you stay within proximity of EL Jardin then you should be fine to walk back alone.
+If you feel something’s not right, get a Taxi or Uber instead of walking.

 San Miguel de Allende has to be one of the best destinations in Mexico for backpackers, especially when starting a travel route from Mexico City.

-Not only because of the level of safety in San Miguel de Allende but also because of the many different adventures available in this charming colonial-style city.
-Whether that be the Horserback riding adventures or the chance to head out to Canada de la Virgen during your stay.
+Not only because of the level of safety in San Miguel de Allende but also because of the many adventures available in this charming colonial-style city.
+Whether that be the Horseback riding adventures or the chance to head out to Canada de la Virgen during your stay.

 Research these budget hostels and prepare a solid itinerary for your trip.
 This will help you enjoy your stay a lot better while remaining safe.